Ecommerce Checkout Process – It might not look that complex but it is the one that directly influences your online store sales.

 WooCommerce one-page checkout is the right plugin you need if you’re designing a checkout page for desktops.
 It is capable of squeezing all the necessary details, form fields into a single page thus helping the customers from jumping to multiple pages to finish the checkout process.

 Checkout Field editor

 Do you want to collect more information from your customers?
 Are you wishing to change the order of the text fields?
-The Checkout field editor is the right plugin for you, most merchants think that editing text fields is tedious but with this plugin you can edit them in minutes.
+The Checkout field editor is the right plugin for you, most merchants think that editing text fields are tedious but with this plugin, you can edit them in minutes.

 Script editor is the newest wizard into the eCommerce checkout design world designed by Shopify themselves.
 It allows you to personalize your checkout page using line item, payment and shipping scripts so you can tailor your user experience to customers.